eea/eea.docker.haproxy/haproxy/Readme.md

   * `FALL` number of consecutive invalid health checks before considering the server as DOWN.
 Default value is `3`
   * `FRONTEND_SSL_ENABLED` The option to enable SSL termination at the proxy.
 Default value is `false`
   * `FRONTEND_SSL_PORT` The Port to bind the SSL enabled frontend to.
 Default is `6000`
-  * `FRONTEND_SSL_PEM` The PEM file which contains the SSL Certificate and Key for the SSL termination.
-Default is `/etc/ssl/certs/site.pem`
+  * `FRONTEND_SSL_PEM` The PEM file which contains the SSL Certificate and key for the SSL termination.
+Default is `/etc/ssl/certs/site.pem`.
+Normally you want to mount a volume to this directory to provide your own certificate from outside the container.
   * `FRONTEND_SSL_REDIRECT` The option to enable redirection from http to https.
 This feature only works if http is exposed on port 80 and https on port 443.
 Default value is `false`